You are welcome to walk the trails for exercise, fresh air & sunlight. With increasing visits, we ask three things of our guests:

 *** The Bunker Interpretive Center is closed until further notice. ***

-Restrooms in the BIC vestibule are available everyday from 7 a.m. until dusk.
+During closure, restrooms in the BIC vestibule are still available everyday from 7 a.m. until dusk.
+Masks must be worn in the restroom.

 The public is welcome to explore the preserve and Bunker Interpretive Center for free.